-Employers are recommended to inform applicants of this requirement as early in the recruitment process as possible, for example when assigning a Certificate of Sponsorship (CoS).
-It should also be made clear that a translated copy must be provided where the certificate is not issued in English.
+OneCall24 will inform applicants of this requirement as early in the recruitment process as possible.
+It will also be made clear that a translated copy must be provided where the certificate is not issued in English.

 A certificate from an applicant's most recent country of residence will normally only be considered valid if it has been issued no earlier than six months before their visa application date.
 If the applicant has resided in another country or countries within the last 10 years, certificates obtained from the relevant authority for that country will be considered valid indefinitely.